Cyril Fletcher

 Fletcher was born in Watford, the son of a solicitor, who was the Friern Barnet town clerk.
 Following schooling at Woodhouse School, North Finchley, where he first began to entertain by composing witty poems about his schoolmasters, he graduated from the Guildhall School of Music and Drama.

-A Freemason and a successful businessman, he believed it important to diversify in such a fickle business as show business.
-With his wife Betty Astell, who had been a famous beauty and very early film and television star, he ran a very successful company producing pantomimes in theatres around the country.
-He created a beautiful garden in his home near East Grinstead, Sussex including a rose garden and a white garden and with his great passion for horticulture presented many television gardening programmes.
+A Freemason and a businessman, he believed it important to diversify in such a fickle business as show business.
+With his wife Betty Astell, he owned a company producing pantomimes in theatres around the country.
 He founded Associated Speakers, an agency for after-dinner speakers, who represented The Duke of Bedford and Lord Longford, as well as himself.

 Biography from the Wikipedia article Cyril Fletcher.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.